fridrichmrtn/dl.ai-deep-learning/README.md

 # dl.ai-deep-learning

-This repository features our notes from the DeepLearning.ai program in Deep Learning, available on Coursera.
-The repository is organized as follows>
+This repository features supplementary materials for the Deep Learning Specialization by DeepLearning.AI.
+It is organized as follows>

 ```
 ├──course_number_and_name #